PrimeTimeTran/next-blog/data/blog/git partial add.md

 canonicalUrl:
 ---

-## Commiting part of a file to Git
+## Committing part of a file to Git

 Using the following command we can commit finished work and leave the rest of the file for later.